gmftbyGMFTBY/EasyNLP/README.md

 Constrastive Learning, context is the q, and response is the jey.
 Ground-truth response is positive k, and other responses are negative k.

 TODO:
-1. Constrastive learning on huge dataset, LCCC, and fine-tuning on ecommerce and douban corpus.
+- [ ] Constrastive learning on huge dataset, LCCC, and fine-tuning on ecommerce and douban corpus.
 But need to compared with the dual-bert pre-trained model
-2. nn.functional.normalize
-3. MORE EPOCH: EXTEND FROM 5 TO 10
+- [x] MORE EPOCH: EXTEND FROM 5 TO 10
-4. re-test dual-bert-one2many
+- [ ] re-test dual-bert-one2many
-5. test on Ubuntu v1 corpus
+- [ ] test on Ubuntu v1 corpus
+- [x] for Ubuntu v1 corpus, add the special tokens for the BertTokenizer during fine-tuning
+- [ ] larger batch size for dual-bert-hierarchical model on ecommerce, douban, ubuntu (128)

 Category: